 If someone gets ahold of your debit card number, they can drain all of the funds out of your bank account.
 While you will get the money back after filing a fraud claim, it can take weeks, or in the worst case months, before you get your money back.
 This is one of the reasons I encourage people to use credit cards for all purchases – in addition to miles and points, if you are able to avoid excessive spending and pay off your balance in full each month.

-To summarize, if your credit card number is stolen, keep close watch on your statements, and report any fraud if you see it.
+To summarize, if your credit card number is stolen, keep a close watch on your statements, and report any fraud if you see it.
 If your debit card is stolen, request a new one right away.

 Questions and Stories